Most insurance accepted. Click for details

 Our Transformational Recovery Program was designed to help you find a long-term resolution and achieve sustainable recovery.
 This comprehensive and innovative program was developed for clients with complex needs and is particularly helpful in successfully treating significant co-occurring disorders and chronic relapse.

-If you want or need truly comprehensive care for complex addiction issues and co-occurring disorders, our program will allow you to focus on the deeper work needed to address your individual issues and best develop your key recovery and relapse prevention skills.
+If you need truly comprehensive care for complex addiction issues and co-occurring disorders, our program will allow you to focus on the deeper work needed to address your individual issues and best develop your key recovery and relapse prevention skills.

-Your treatment starts with our highly advanced medically-supervised detox and evaluations conducted by our medical team.
+Your treatment starts with our advanced medically-supervised detox and evaluations conducted by our medical team.
 You and your therapist will then engage in comprehensive treatment planning that looks at your goals, motivations, and needs across all areas of life.

 As you proceed through treatment, our neuropsychological assessment team engages you in a series of diagnostic testing and assessment sessions tailored to your specific clinical profile.
 The results of these sessions illuminate diagnostic considerations, identify strengths and resources you possess, and shape continuing care recommendations.